SingularityKChen/Weekly_Review_in_NTU/Survey/2021-01-11-Survey-Limitations-of-Current-Verification-Methods.md

 ---
 layout: post
-title: "[Survey] Limitations of Current Verification Methods"
+title: "[Survey] Current Verification Methods And Their Limited Situations"
 description: "This post introduces the limitations of current verification methods, including formal verification, constrained random verification (CRV) and hardware-software co-verification using virtual platform with hardware emulation and acceleration."
 categories: [Survey]
 tags: [verification, formal, CRV, co-verification]
-last_updated: 2021-01-12 22:43:00 GMT+8
+last_updated: 2021-01-19 14:01:00 GMT+8
 excerpt: "This post introduces the limitations of current verification methods, including formal verification, constrained random verification (CRV) and hardware-software co-verification using virtual platform with hardware emulation and acceleration."
 redirect_from:
   - /2021/01/11/